luanbardo/Unity-Simple-Pooling/README.md

 ### Option 2: Manual

-Copy the `Assets/SimplePoolingSystem` folder into your Unity project.
+Copy the `SimplePoolingSystem` folder into your Unity project.

 ---